NovaSpem/TweakScale_HiSci_Penalty/README.md

 KSP mod that increases the cost of high-tech parts when they are downscaled via TweakScale to balance miniaturization.

 ## 🚀 Overview
-In stock KSP + TweakScale, shrinking advanced parts (like ion engines, RTGs, or scientific instruments) often makes them overpowered without any cost trade-off.
+In stock KSP + TweakScale, shrinking advanced parts (like ion engines, RTGs, or scientific instruments) often makes them too useful without any cost trade-off.

 This mod fixes the balance.
 Now, miniaturization of high-tech components costs **more** funds, simulating complex micro-engineering and advanced R&D.